 It could be argued that DM brings in its train a deeper understanding of the development of nature and society.
-However, as the Essays at this site have shown, if we needed a "deeper understanding" of such things, DM wouldn't even make the 'longlist', never mind the shortlist of viable candidates.
+However, as the Essays at this site have shown, if we needed a "deeper understanding" of such things, DM wouldn't even make the bottom of the 'long list', never mind the shortlist, of viable candidates.

 Ruling Ideas Continue To Rule

-In order to make their theory seem to 'work', DM-classicists have had to adopt a ruling-class view of nature and society, 'allowing' them to interpret these as the product of hidden forces, 'abstractions' and 'essences', which are accessible to thought alone.
-In which case, DM-theses are completely dependent on centuries of alien-class experience and Ideal forms-of-thought.
+In order to make their theory seem to 'work', DM-classicists have had to appropriate a ruling-class view of nature and society, 'allowing' them to interpret both as the product of, or governed by, hidden forces, 'abstractions' and 'essences', which are accessible to thought alone.
+In which case, DM-theses are completely dependent on centuries of boss-class experience and Ideal forms-of-thought.